Tuesday, January 28, 2014

 Running With the Bulls

 I ran with the bulls in Terceira.
-Not many people know this fact !
-It was in the early 1970's, and I was rather young, myself (around 14 or so).
+Not many people know this fact!

 The air was fresh, with a salty ocean breeze.
 The winding streets were cobblestoned and absolutely packed with people.
 And I ran with the bulls there.